 Lighthouse painted with red and white horizontal bands.
-Ulrich Poggensee's photo is at right, but Google's
+Ulrich Poggensee's photo is at right, but the tower is not seen in Google's

-view has no detail in this area.
+distant satellite view of this area.
 Construction of the lighthouse began in 1902.
 The lighthouse has been restored recently; it was abandoned and in poor condition in Roland Boula's 2009 photo.
 Cap Debundscha is the toe of Mount Cameroon,

 a 4095 m (13400 ft) active volcano that is the dominant feature of

 the northern coast of Cameroon.
 The nearby town of Debundscha is the